woman thinking about her meditation length

 But consistently practicing actually changes your brain.
 One study showed that meditation thickens the prefrontal cortex, which is the area of your brain that manages higher-order functions like self-awareness, decision-making, and compassion.

-Meditation for Different Purposes
+Meditation for different purposes

 Many people choose the durations of their meditations based on their goals.
 For example, if you need to quickly reduce stress and find calm after a chaotic event, a few minutes of deep breathing can be enough to decrease your heart rate and help yourself feel more relaxed.
 If you want to meditate during a meal, 20 minutes might be the right choice.
 And if you're tossing and turning in the middle of the night, an hour-long meditation might be just what you need to settle your mind and body for sleep.